Cherkasy: Festivals

 The city is famous for its sculpture festivals – "Kryzhtal" (held in winter, sculptures are made of ice), "Drevlyandia" (held in summer, sculptures are made of wood, then placed in parks around the city), and "Zhyvyi Kamin" (held in autumn, sculptures are made of stone).
 Along with the last, "Cherkasy's Singing Nights" are held in the open-air theatre in park.
 Since 2003, Cherkasy hosts international bike festival "Tarasova Gora", which gathers bikers from Ukraine, Russia, and other European countries.
 This is the biggest festival of this kind held in Ukraine.

 The city also hosts a music festival (sponsored by Pentax-Richo), that takes the name "Takumar5555", that is the old Pentax brand name, and a play on the city's 55th year of independence.

 Mass media

 Cherkasy is a major media market which is served by several local TV stations, newspapers, and numerous radio stations.

-Numerous newspapers are published in the city, "Antenna", "Molod' Cherkashchyny", "Vechirni Cherkasy", "Akcent", "Nova Doba", "Misto", "Cherkasky Kray" etc.
+Numerous newspapers are published in the city, "Antenna", "Molod' Cherkashchyny", "Vechirni Cherkasy", "Akcent", "Nova Doba", "Misto", "Cherkasky Kray", "Procherk", "18000" etc.

-Cherkasy has 5 TV stations – Vikka, Antenna-Plus, Media-Center, Expo-TV, and the state-owned Ros'.
+Cherkasy has 5 TV stations – Vikka, Antenna-Plus, Media-Center, Expo-TV, and public broadcaster Suspilne Cherkasy (formerly known as Ros', then UA:Cherkasy).
 The city is also covered by nationwide channel broadcasting, such as 1+1, Inter, ICTV, STB, and TET.

 The city's radio stations are mostly nationwide networks broadcast on local frequencies, although some local stations exist.
 FM radio stations include KISS FM, Hit FM, Radio Luks, Radio Rocks, Shanson, Ros', Era FM, Love Radio, 101Dalmatin, Dobre Radio.